mieubrisse/personal-writing/first-do-nothing/post.md

 Today most tigers are in zoos, a new tribe is available in the next town over, and the internet delivers thousands of romantic options to your living room.
 Most perceived threats are not dangerous at all.

-Further, [the modern world is full of leverage](https://mieubrisse.substack.com/p/leveraged-judgment).
+Further, [the modern world is full of leverage][leveraged-judgment].
 A hasty decision frequently misses non-obvious solutions that save dozens of hours of work.

 How many times have you...